geoffb/www-geoffblair-com/htdocs/blog/coloring-bitmap-fonts-html5-canvas.md

   - javascript
   - gamedev
 ---
 When rendering text in HTML5 canvas, I mostly use the [native text drawing methods](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_text) like `fillText`.
-However, a question came up on the [LDG forum](http://forum.lostdecadegames.com/) a while back about rendering bitmap fonts with varying colors.
+However, a question came up on the LDG forum (now offline) a while back about rendering bitmap fonts with varying colors.

 Bitmap fonts are simply images of text characters which are then rendered to the screen the same way you might render game sprites, with `drawImage`.